FirdausHisham/CoffeeWebsite2022/README.md

 ### Checkout Process
 - **Checkout Page**: Users can review their order, provide shipping details, and select a payment method.
 The page includes form validation to ensure all required information is provided.
-- **Payment Integration**: The checkout process integrates with a payment gateway to securely process payments.
+- **Payment Integration**: The checkout process integrates with a payment gateway to process payments securely.
 Users can enter their card details and complete the purchase.

 ### Contact Us
 - **Contact Us Page**: Provides a form for users to send inquiries or feedback.
 The form includes fields for the user's name, email, subject, and message.
 It also includes validation to ensure all required fields are filled out.